Do you not yet have a customer account? Please register here.

 Intendant | Gesamtleitung

-Since his appointment as LUCERNE FESTIVAL’s Executive and Artistic Director at the beginning of 1999 (his contract has been extended until 2020), Haefliger has implemented numerous innovations and has enhanced the Festival’s commitment to the areas of new music and the cultivation of young audiences.
+Since Since his appointment as Lucerne Festival’s Executive and Artistic Director at the beginning of 1999 (his contract has been extended until 2025), Haefliger has implemented numerous innovations and has enhanced the Festival’s commitment to the areas of new music and the cultivation of young au-diences.
 He has moreover developed new and innovative concert formats, such as the 40min series.
-For each Summer Festival he designs artistic and social-political points of emphasis through a specific theme: for example, he made the role of women in the world of music the topic for discussion in 2016, with its “PrimaDonna“ theme, and in 2017 the focus will be on the theme of “Identity.”
-Among the many initiatives for which Haefliger has been responsible are the establishment, together with Claudio Abbado, of the LUCERNE FESTIVAL ORCHESTRA in 2003, as well as of the LUCERNE FESTIVAL ACADEMY with Pierre Boulez.
-Following the death of both of these founders, in 2016 he initiated a new era for both institutions, appointing Riccardo Chailly as the new Music Director of the LUCERNE FESTIVAL ORCHESTRA and Wolfgang Rihm as Artistic Director and Matthias Pintscher as Principal Conductor of the LUCERNE FESTIVAL ACADEMY.
-In addition, he has established an international network of Friends Associations abroad, including in the United States and Japan (the American and Japanese Friends of LUCERNE FESTIVAL, respectively).
-In the fall of 2013 he teamed with Anish Kapoor and Arata Isozaki to initiate the LUCERNE FESTIVAL ARK NOVA project, which involves a mobile concert hall.
+For each Summer Festival he designs artistic and social-political points of emphasis through a specific theme: for example, he made the role of women in the world of music the topic for discussion in 2016, with its “PrimaDonna“ theme.
+In 2017 the focus was on the theme of “Identity”, in 2018 on the theme “childhood”.
+Among the many initiatives for which Haefliger has been responsible are the establishment, together with Claudio Abbado, of the Lucerne Festival Orchestra in 2003, as well as of the Lucerne Festival Academy with Pierre Boulez.
+Following the death of both of these founders, in 2016 he initiated a new era for both institutions, appointing Riccardo Chailly as the new Music Director of the Lucerne Festival Orchestra and Wolfgang Rihm as Artistic of the Lucerne Festival Academy.
+In addition, he has established an international network of Friends Associations abroad, including in the United States and Japan (the American and Japanese Friends of Lucerne Festival, respectively).
+In the fall of 2013 he teamed with Anish Kapoor and Arata Isozaki to initiate the Lucerne Festival Ark Nova project, which involves a mobile concert hall.
 This innovative social project was created as a gift for the Japanese population living in the area affected by the 2011 earthquake.
-He serves as the Executive and Artistic Director of Lucerne’s three annual festivals: the Easter Festival, the Summer Festival, and the Piano Festival.

 Born in Berlin in 1961, Michael Haefliger began studying the violin and piano at the age of six; in 1983 he completed his violin studies at the Juilliard School of Music in New York, graduating with a Bachelor of Music degree.
 He went on to study management at the Schools of Business, Law, and Social Sciences at St. Gallen University, earning an Executive MBA in 1999.
 In 2003 Haefliger received a scholarship (through the Harvard Club of Switzerland) to attend the General Manager Program at Harvard University.
 Haefliger serves as a board member on international organizations; in January 2000 he was named “Global Leader for Tomorrow” by the World Economic Forum in Davos.
 2003 he also received the European Cultural Innovation Award, and, in 2007, the Tourism Award from the Lucerne Tourism Forum.
 In 2014 he garnered the Cultural Award of Central Switzerland and was additionally given the Badge of Honor of the City of Lucerne and the Swiss Society of New York Award.